ttooming/kood-racetrack-info-screens/Manual_testing.md

 Does "FINISH" enable "End Race Session"?

-Does "FINISH" disable Lap-Line Tracker buttons?
+Does "FINISH" disable Lap-Line Tracker buttons? *(Users are granted one final button press for finishing in FINISH mode)*

-"End Race Session" → "Start New Race" is enabled?
+"End Race Session" → "Start New Race" is enabled when next session has drivers?

 **Real-time testing**